A special day: World Parkinson’s day!

 Sadly, we have no idea what the great man looked like.
 We have portraits of most of his contemporaries, but no likeness has ever been associated with James.

 The closest we get is this picture from one of Parkinson’s book, ‘The Villager’s Friend and Physician’:

 Source: Wellcome Images.

-It has been suggested that the physician in the middle, lecturing the village people, is Dr James Parkinson.
-The theory has it that the metal worker who made the plate for this image was a good friend of Dr Parkinson and he wanted to produce a likeness of the man.
+It has been suggested that the physician in the middle, lecturing the village people, is James Parkinson.
+The theory has it that the metal worker who made the plate for this image was a good friend of James and he wanted to produce a likeness of the man.
 Despite putting all of his considerable artistic abilities to the task, I think you’ll agree that it doesn’t really give us much to go by.

 FACT 2. – James did not name the disease after himself.

 Parkinson’s disease was actually given it’s name 70 years after James died.
 It was named by the great French physician Jean-Martin Charcot:

 Widely considered the ‘Father of modern neurology’, the importance of Charcot’s contribution to modern medicine is rarely in doubt.
 One only needs to read the names of the students that he taught at the famous Salpêtrière Hospital (in Paris) to appreciate that everyone who became someone in the field of Neurology passed through his classes.

 These names include Sigmund Freud, Joseph Babinski, Pierre Janet, Pierre Marie, Albert Londe, Charles-Joseph Bouchard, Georges Gilles de la Tourette, Alfred Binet (inventor of the first intelligence test), Jean Leguirec, Albert Pitres, etc. The great William James – one of the founding fathers of Psychology – came all the way from America to sit in the classes.
 Charcot was one of the most revered instructors in Europe, immortalised in a painting by André Brouillet: